datamasque/DataMasque-AWS-Aurora-masking-stepfunctions-blueprint/README.md

 | Source RDS Aurora Cluster  | ``source-postgres-rds``.cluster.xxxxxxxxxx.ap-southeast-2.rds.amazonaws.com         |
 | Staging RDS Aurora Cluster | ``staging-postgres-datamasque``.cluster.xxxxxxxxxx.ap-southeast-2.rds.amazonaws.com |

-- The RDS username, password and connection port will be the same as the source RDS instance.
+- The RDS Aurora username, password and connection port will be the same as the source RDS Aurora instance.

-- The staging RDS instance created during the execution of the stepfunction will be deleted when the execution is completed.
+- The staging RDS Aurora instance created during the execution of the stepfunction will be deleted when the execution is completed.

-- The masked RDS snapshot created during the execution of the stepfunction will be preserved when the execution is completed.
+- The masked RDS Aurora snapshot created during the execution of the stepfunction will be preserved when the execution is completed.

 ## AWS Statemachine definition